cbeach/gemini_challenge/README.md

 ## Rounding errors

- got a rounding error of 1e-14.
-Not worth spending time on (in the case of a non-production oding challenge) but still _very_ annoying.
-A small part of me _swears_ that that .00000000000001 s mocking me.
+I got a rounding error of 1e-14.
+Not worth spending time on (in the case of a non-production coding challenge) but still _very_ annoying.
+A small part of me _swears_ that that .00000000000001 is mocking me.

- would remedy this with an arbitrary precision floating point math library such as decimal r mpmath.
+I would remedy this with an arbitrary precision floating point math library such as decimal or mpmath.
 This would come with performance costs and extra work though.
-It's really not worth hough.
-Even if jobcoins were worth what bitcoin was at it's highest valueation, we're still alking about 1e-10 dollars...
+It's really not worth though.
+Even if jobcoins were worth what bitcoin was at it's highest valuation, we're still talking about 1e-10 dollars...